university-of-hawaii-system-its-iam/application-development-paradigm-discussion/README.md

 * Review code quality
 * Traceability

-UH has an Enterprise Github license and integrates with our Entra tenant.
+UH has an Enterprise GitHub license and integrates with our Entra tenant.

 ## IntelliJ - powerful IDE, reduces the cost of understanding and changing code